* Independent crude shipment to market challenges Tripoli

 The vessel had tried to dock at Es Sider on Tuesday, when port workers still loyal to the central government had told the crew to turn back.

-Storage tanks at Es Sider and other seized ports are full, according to oil sources.
+Tanks at Es Sider and other seized ports are full, according to oil sources.

 It is extremely unusual for an oil tanker flagged in secretive North Korea to operate in the Mediterranean region, shipping sources said.